RozalinaZaharieva/Programming-Basics-Book-Java-EN/chapter-03-simple-conditions.md

 #### Sample Input and Output

-You can calculate the main and additional bonus score with a sequence of **`if-else-if-else`** statements.
+We can calculate the main and additional bonus score with a sequence of **`if-else-if-else`** statements.
 For **the main bonus score, we have 3 cases** (when the input integer is up to 100, between 100 and 1000, and greater than 1000).
 For **the additional bonus score – 2 more cases** (when the integer is even and odd, ended with 5).

 ![](assets/chapter-3-1-images/06.Bonus-score-01.png)